 d.
 Rarity.
 The sportsmanship modification will be rarely invoked.
 If past history can predict future behavior, we should expect to see only one or two instances per decade where a modification will be deemed necessary.
 Still, there is value in declaring here, in advance, that sportsmanship modifications are permissible at NCC.

 e.
 Notice & Appeal.
-NCC staff will announce modifications at a meeting of team commanders, as soon as is practical.
+NCC staff will announce modifications at a meeting of team commanders as soon as is practical.
 Affected teams may appeal the panel’s decision, via a written statement to the NCC director, whose decision is final.

 Standard Drill